conan-io/conan-io.github.io/_posts/2019-05-09-Conan-extension-for-Visual-Studio.markdown

 required libraries.

-Conan will detect the configuration used in your build to select the proper settings for the requirements, you can change build type from ``Debug`` to ``Release``, or the toolset and Conan will use the proper settings and flags.
-You can check it having a look to the output window.
+Conan will detect the configuration used in your build to select the proper settings for the requirements, you can change build type from ``Debug`` to ``Release``, the toolset or runtime and Conan will use the proper settings and flags.
+The output window shows all the information printed by Conan related to the executed command.

 <div align="center">
     <figure>